LAS VEGAS — If there is anyone in the Milwaukee Bucks’ basketball operations who should be dubbed “Mr. Buck,’’ it’s Dave Babcock.

 Babcock has been with the organization for two decades and has exhibited unfailing loyalty, having passed on several offers from other teams over the years.
 During his 20-year tenure with the Bucks, Babcock has had several titles, most recently vice president of player personnel.

-However, sources said Babcock was recently stripped of the title by the Bucks hierarchy and is now a regional scout for the NBA team.
+However, sources said Babcock’s title was changed by the Bucks hierarchy and he is now the director of player personnel for the NBA team.
 He and wife, Dori, are expected to move to Arizona.